Afkeen2004/ML---Digit-Detection/README.md

 ## **Usage**
-Training: Run python train.py to train the model using the prepared dataset.
-Prediction: Run python predict.py to use the trained model for real-time prediction using webcam capture.
+**Training:** Run python train.py to train the model using the prepared dataset.\n **Prediction:** Run python predict.py to use the trained model for real-time prediction using webcam capture.

 ## **Credits**
 **Author:** Afsheen Wasfiya Abdul Wahab